1. Digitalization Becomes an Unavoidable Standard

 3. The 3 Trending Topics for Field Operations in 2025

-AI plays a key role by enabling smarter and more adaptive planning.
-It takes into account technician skills, proximity to customers, and the urgency of interventions.
+AI plays a key role by enabling smarter and more adaptive scheduling.
+It takes into account technician skills, proximity to clients, and the urgency of interventions.

 Augmented Reality for Remote Assistance